Lebohang25/git-basic-exercises/README.md

-I am the  president of South- Africa
+I am the next of  president of South- Africa
+I try to be humble about it.